kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 > Code updated based on recommendations from Leif Foged

-The macro takes a single statement wraps it in a __quoted__ `do` block, evaluates and prints the result and then evaluates the body.
+The macro takes a single statement wraps it in a __quoted__ `let` block, evaluates and prints the result and then evaluates the body.
 In effect this `defmacro` call returns a quoted data structure representing the program we are writing with it.
 The `` ` `` allows this to happen.

 - [Clojure for the Brave and True - Writing Macros](http://www.braveclojure.com/writing-macros/)
 - [Clojure from the ground up: macros](http://aphyr.com/posts/305-clojure-from-the-ground-up-macros)